On the four-quark operator matrix elements for the lifetime of $\Lambda_{b}$: Introduction

-Theoretically, the ratio deviated from unity at the level of $20\%$ is considered to be too large.
-Nowadays we know that the low value of $\tau(\Lambda_{b})/\tau(B_{d})$ or the short $\Lambda_{b}$ lifetime was a purely experimental issue.
-The world averages in PDG2020 are

-The new measurements of the $\Lambda_{b}$ lifetime are in good agreement with the Heavy Quark Expansion (HQE) result \cite{Lenz:2014jha}:

-Heavy quark expansion descibes inclusive weak decays of hadrons containing heavy quarks and in particular lifetimes.
-It is a generalization of the operator product expansion (OPE) in $1/m_{Q}$ in the Minkowski space, and nonperturbative effects can be systematically studied.
+HQE describes inclusive weak decays of heavy flavor hadrons.
+It is a generalization of the operator product expansion (OPE) in $1/m_{Q}$, and nonperturbative effects can be systematically studied.
+The starting point of HQE is the following transition operator